Appropriate-Solutions-Inc/nvd-data/README.md

 ```

-### Load metadata
+### Re-load metadata
-Load all metadata files into a SQLite3 database.

-Only do this one time.
+Tear down the existing metadata database and reload from the `.meta` files

 ```bash
 python load_metadata.py